cheezihoe/Decentralized-Exchange/README.md

 10. The Deployed contract address will be shown in the terminal

 ## Steps to Running the Web Application
+1. `cd public`
-1. `python -m http.server`
+2. `python -m http.server`
-2. Open your web browser and navigate to http://localhost:8000
+3. Open your web browser and navigate to http://localhost:8000